LOCATION FUQUAY NC+AL FL GA SC

 Major Uses: Cropland

-Dominant Vegetation: Where cultivated--tobacco, cotton, corn, soybeans, and small grains.
+Dominant Vegetation: Where cultivated--tobacco, cotton, corn, soybeans, peanuts, and small grains.
 Where wooded--loblolly pine, longleaf pine, and slash pine, with some hardwoods, understory plants including American holly, flowering dogwood, persimmon, and greenbrier.

 DISTRIBUTION AND EXTENT: